 This is the 18th post in this series about the construction of a complex 19th century French sawhorse, by Mazerolle.
 The study of the braces connections to legs rotated in various ways serves as a vehicle for some types of roof carpentry.
-Previous installments are found in the Blog Archive to the right of the page, so if you are new here or haven’t visited in a while, you might want to check the archive first.

 The last set of mortises for the faces aplomb legs were the blind mortises, which, like the other mortises in these two legs, are oriented roughly along the diagonal axis of the leg.
 In the text, no mortises are indicated at these positions, and due to their difficulty of cut out, I suspect that the braces were simply spiked in position at these spots.
 It’s not possible to use a through-mortise at these lower brace locations as the long side braces overlap the exit locations and their tenons would partially interfere.